This article is evidence-based, verified by Dr. Ahmed Zayed.

 Summing Up

-As we’ve seen throughout this discussion, a therapist may look at your hands for reasons that may range from diagnosing a severe medical conditionOpens in a new tab. to building a rapport with you.
+As we’ve seen throughout this discussion, a therapist may look at your hands for reasons that may range from diagnosing a severe medical condition to building a rapport with you.

 Keep in mind that it can also happen also because you move your hands a lot when expressing yourself, which draws the therapist’s attention to that part of your body.
 But most of the time, a therapist looks at your hands because they’re convinced there’s something relevant being demonstrated there.